Albert0i/MoreOnQueryingChinese/README.md

                 ))
 ```

-As you can see, with a little bit effort and patience, you can do much more with Redis...
+As you can see, with a little bit effort and patience, one can do much more with Redis...
 The only boundary is your imagination!

 #### VI.
 Querying the database